READ TIME: 11 Minutes

 - Prepare a claim for a tax refund payable to you.

-However, you are still legally liable for payment of your own tax.
+However, you are still legally liable for paying your own tax.

 Authorise a friend, relative or voluntary organisation to act as an intermediary

-When unable to pay the tax due to ill health or you do not speak or understand English, arrange a person to interpret your dealings with the HMRC for you.
+If you are unable to pay the tax due to ill health or do not speak or understand English, arrange a person to interpret your dealings with the HMRC for you.
 Known as an ‘intermediary’.
 An intermediary should: